SantiDiana/Speaker-Style-Classification/README.md

 Every part of the algorithm has been trained and tested with two different datasets.
 For the training, [Bertso Dataset](https://drive.google.com/drive/folders/17OyEclSBwmxJMEjnFbB67iY5Q5UzTiaF) has been used.
 It has been manually labelled by Santiago Diana Sánchez.
 Then, for testing, [NUS Sung and Spoken Lyrics](https://drive.google.com/drive/folders/1HX25GDzPfp1bhFWhYrZIk-oY3A0Q_wgp) has been used and also manually labelled.
 The training and testing of the Voice Activity Detector, Support Vector Machine and final main script have been done with this two datasets.

+You can find the Bachelor Thesis explaining the whole topic in this link: [TFG Santiago Diana](https://drive.google.com/drive/search?q=tfg)
 ![Diagram](img/diagram.png)